 - 3% of the third $1 million

-- And so on, with a 1% charge on everything above $4 million
+- and so on, with a 1% charge on everything above $4 million

 The Lehman Scale Modifications